EOppedal/Timers/README.md

 A flexible timer system for Unity that allows you to run code on each frame/tick, as well as on completion.
 It supports pause, restart, and other controls, making it easy to manage time-based events.

 ## Features
-Run code each frame/tick and upon completion.
+Run code each frame and upon events such as OnBegin, OnUpdate, OnStop, OnComplete, OnRestart, OnPause, OnResume.
-Supports pause, resume, restart, and stop functionality.
-Easy integration with Unity's lifecycle.

 ## Example Usage:
 ```csharp
 private void Start() {